 React Redux Universal is a boilerplate with react-router, redux, saga, webpack 3, jest w/ coverage and enzyme.
-React Redux functionality lets you make actions on both the server-side and the client-side.
+React Redux functionality lets you take action on both the server-side and the client-side.
 Redux reduces the boilerplate code and makes hot–reloading possible in the first place.
-Redux is suitable for multiple UI layers, with a rich ecosystem of addons to use.
+Redux is suitable for multiple UI layers, with a rich ecosystem of add-ons to use.

-One more efficient tool to equip your React app is react-slingshot.
+Another efficient tool to equip your React app is react-slingshot.
 Its advantages are the only npm start command to get started through any modern browser.
-It works with a bunch of common technologies like SASS, ESLint, React, Redux, React Router and others.
-Make the fast and highly automated production build – through typing npm run build.
-Available for macOS, Linux, and Window as well.
+It works with a bunch of common technologies like SASS, ESLint, React, Redux, React Router, and others.
+Build a fast and highly automated production build – through typing npm run build.
+Available on macOS, Linux, and Windows as well.

-Razzle boilerplate is a tool that abstracts all the complex configuration needed for building single-page-application and server-side rendering applications into a single dependency.
+Razzle boilerplate is a tool that abstracts all the complex configurations needed for building single-page applications and server-side rendering apps into a single dependency.
 Razzle comes with the same CSS setup as create-react-app, and works with React, Preact, Reason-React, Vue and Angular.
 If you want to restart your server, while your app is running, just type rs and press enter in the terminal.
 Get started with Razzle here.

 Neutrino lets you build js web apps without an initial configuration file.
 It is commonly used as a helper in building various React and Node.js projects.
 Neutrino supports testing, linting, and developing js projects based on shared configuration presets and middleware.
 It works equally well with Jest and Karma for testing, ESLing to fine tuning linting, various CLI tools, and others.

-Kyt helps to manage the configuration processes on all stages of development.
-It has enough options to build full-stack or static/client-side apps with React, Express, CSS/Sass Modules, Jest, latest ES, ESLint/Prettier, StyleLint, PostCSS, and inline SVGs. kyt is widely applicable in programming, and can be used as a dependency in any type of project.
-It’s a good helper for building dynamic web applications in Node.js.
+Kyt helps to manage the configuration process at all stages of development.
+There are enough options to build full-stack or static/client-side apps with React, Express, CSS/Sass Modules, Jest, latest ES, ESLint/Prettier, StyleLint, PostCSS, and inline SVGs. kyt is widely applicable in programming and can be used as a dependency in any type of project.
+It’s a good helper in building dynamic web applications in Node.js.